Why Shade Matters at Busch Stadium

 Busch Stadium Sun and Shade Overview

-Busch Stadium's orientation is approximately 92° (almost due east), making it one of the closest to a true east-west orientation among MLB stadiums.
-With center field pointing nearly due east, the third base side sits approximately due north, directly away from the afternoon sun that dominates from the south and southwest.
-This orientation means the third base side experiences consistently strong afternoon shade advantage throughout the season.
+Busch Stadium's orientation is approximately 60° (east-northeast), with home plate facing west-southwest.
+With center field pointing east-northeast, the first base side is turned away from the afternoon sun that dominates from the south and southwest.
+This orientation means the first base side experiences consistently strong afternoon shade advantage throughout the season.

 The stadium's capacity is 44,494, and it features modern construction with upper deck overhangs that provide structural shade to lower sections below.
 The downtown location and newer ballpark design mean shade was incorporated thoughtfully.
 Unlike older stadiums, Busch has adequate structural elements to create meaningful shade zones.